2025 Eastern Denmark regional election

-The 2025 Eastern Denmark Regional election will be held on 18 November 2025, to elect the 47 members to sit in the regional council for the Eastern Denmark Regional council, in the period of 2026 to 2029.
+The 2025 Eastern Denmark Regional election was held on 18 November 2025, to elect the 47 members to sit in the regional council for the Eastern Denmark Regional council, in the period of 2026 to 2029.
+Lars Gaardhøj from the Social Democrats, incumbent chair of the capital region would take the chair.

 Background

-Since their establishment in 2007, Denmark’s five regions have been the subject of ongoing political debate.
+Since their establishment in 2007, Denmark's five regions have been the subject of ongoing political debate.
 In June 2024, the government's Health Structure Commission proposed three models for reorganizing the healthcare system—two of which involved abolishing the regions entirely.
 Ultimately, the regions were retained, though reforms were introduced, including changes to the structure of the regional councils.

 From the first election in 2005 through to the 2021 election, each of the five regional councils consisted of 41 members.
 Following the reform, three regions retained their existing boundaries and continued unchanged.
 The remaining two, Region Zealand and the Capital Region of Denmark, were merged to form a new administrative entity.

-The new region, named Eastern Denmark, will hold its first election in 2025, while the councillors will not take office until the end of 2027.
+The new region, named Eastern Denmark, held its first election in 2025, while the councillors will not take office until 2027.

-Former leader of the Danish People's Party, Pia Kjærsgaard, will run in this election.
+Former leader of the Danish People's Party, Pia Kjærsgaard, would run in this election.